-Thor's' most recent work includes the Academy Award shortlisted and Emmy winning documentary "The First Wave" - directed by Academy Award nominated filmmaker Matthew Heineman.
-Thor's work premiered multiple times at the Sundance Film Festival - in 2020 with the film “Boys State” directed by Academy Award nominated filmmakers Jesse Moss and Amanda McBain.
+Thor’s body of work includes the Academy Award shortlisted and Emmy winning documentary "The First Wave" - directed by Academy Award nominated filmmaker Matthew Heineman.
+Thor's work premiered multiple times at Sundance Film Festival - in 2020 with the film “Boys State” directed by Academy Award nominated filmmakers Jesse Moss and Amanda McBain.
 “Boys State" was awarded the Grand Jury Prize at Sundance.

 Thorsten grew up in southern Germany, leaving his small town at the age of 16 to pursue his passion of film.
 He dropped out of school to study the craft of both editing and cinematography, learning from some of the most accomplished documentary film makers in the country.